JetBrains/intellij-sdk-docs/topics/appendix/api_notable/api_notable_list_2022.md

 ### IntelliJ Platform 2022.3

+Display of previews for Intentions and Quick Fixes
+: Intentions and Quick Fix actions now display a preview for the code changes.
+Read [this article](code_intentions_preview.md) to learn more about this feature.

 Specify language for Intention
 : Specify `<language>` in `com.intellij.intentionAction` EP registration to avoid instantiating language-specific intentions in non-relevant places.